movabletype/mt-docs-data-api-reference/data-structures.md

     + displayName (string) - The display name of this commenter.
     + userpicUrl (string) - The URL of this commenter's userpic.
 The userpic will be made by UserpicThumbnailSize and UserpicAllowRect settings.
 If a commenter is not a registered user or a commenter does not set own userpic, will be returned empty string.
 + blog
-    + id (number) - The ID of the blog that contains this comment.
+    + id (number) - The ID of the site that contains this comment.
 + body (string) - The contents of this comment.
 + createdBy
     + id (number) - The ID of created user.